pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

 ### the code should be commented fairly well
   - I'll go over the client-side signUpRegistration array and formValidation objects

-### this is client-side form data and validation only
+### this is client-side form input and data validation only

 - signUpRegistration array: